owardlaw/Stop-Sign-Detection/README.md

 ### Usage

 First complete installations below, then proceed to comment in the # trainer.train() line to train the model.
-Feel free to change the ‘cfg.SOLVER.MAX_ITER = 1000’ value to whatever you choose.
+Feel free to change the ‘cfg.SOLVER.MAX_ITER = 1000’ <- value to whatever you choose.

 From there run the main.py file and open your local host URL in a browser.
 From there upload any image of a stop sign you find and see the detection displayed.
+Stop signs will be displayed by white pixels covering the stop sign.

 ### Requirements
 NVIDIA GPU or set up to train on Google Colab